Contact Us

 This cultural hike through the Lares Valley to Machu Picchu begins early with your pickup at 5:00am from your Cusco hotel.
 Within an hour, we will arrive at the ancient ruins of the truly awesome Pisac Inca Citadel.
 Visit the ruins before any other groups arrive, enjoying the tranquility of the morning.
 Your guide will share with you the unique history of the Pisac Inca Citadel and its importance both before and during the Inca Empire.

 Breakfast is served in a comfortable and private Pisac guest house.
 You will be impressed with your chef’s hearty and delicious breakfast, which will be just what you need to get ready for the first day trekking!
-Driving onward for 40 more minutes to Huaran, we meet your horsemen and horses.
-Time to get ready, boots on, and begin our first 3 hours gradually ascending towards Cancha Cancha.
+Driving onward for 40 more minutes to Huaran, we meet our team of porters and horses.
+Time to get our boots on and begin our first 3 hours gradually ascending towards Cancha Cancha.
 Along the way, your lunch will be served next to the river, replenishing your energy for the trek ahead with a delicious meal prepared by your trekking chef.

-Cancha Cancha (3,900m/12,800ft) is one of the most isolated and traditional communities, self-sustaining as it has been for hundreds of years.
-There is no road to the community and they were recently connected to electricity in December, 2019.
-After settling into your tents and having afternoon tea, you will have the opportunity to visit a local family or play a sport with the local kids.
-You will learn all about life in a traditional Andean village, with your guide as your interpreter.
+Cancha Cancha (3,900m/12,800ft) is one of the most isolated and traditional communities and has been self-sustaining for hundreds of years.
+There is no road to the community and they were only recently connected to electricity in December, 2019.
+After settling into your tents and having afternoon tea, you will have the opportunity to visit a local family or play games with the local kids.
+With your guide as your interpreter, feel free to ask as many questions as you can come up with as you will learn all about life in a traditional Andean village.
 After dinner, your guide will show you the Inca constellations on which they depended and still depend on for their agricultural guidance.
-Look forward to clean and private toilet facility, that are excusively reserved for our clients.
+Look forward to clean and private toilet facilities, that are excusively reserved for our clients.

 • Meals included: Breakfast – Lunch – Afternoon Tea – Dinner